RAUNified/weather-app/README.md

-# weather-app
+# Weather App

-this is a weather  apllication using html/css/js
+This is a weather application built using HTML, CSS, and JavaScript.

-# upadate
+## Update

+A PHP script has been added to store weather data in a MySQL database.
-Add a PHP Script to Store Weather Data in MySQL Database this store data up to 2 hours  and delete it
+The data is stored for up to 2 hours and is automatically deleted afterward.